hybrus/send-money-api/README.md

 The `TransactionConstant` class compiles error messages and constants, enabling API responses to be customized without altering the logic code.

 ### API Routes
+Note: Please be aware that authentication is required to access the routes, with the exception of the login route.
+Upon successful login, you will receive an access token, which should be added to the authorization bearer header for subsequent authenticated requests.

 #### POST: /api/auth/login